lindsayrgwatt/old_nyc_photos/README.md

 1. Python code to download some images and resize them for the inkplate
 2. An arduino sketch to show the images on the Inkplate

+    * *Update* 10/24 - Added additional version that downloads images from a server

 3. An Openscad file to create a case for the Inkplate

 Enjoy!